bk7312/keyboardLayouts/README.md

 Two or three thumb layers (layer 2, 3, 4) on 42-key keyboards for number, symbols, function keys, media controls, and mouse control, two keys on right thumb to be allocated for layer activation: Either key A, key B, or key A+B for the three layers.

+Additional numpad layer (layer 2) on normal keyboard.

 ## Dreymar's extend layer
 From https://dreymar.colemak.org/layers-extend.html

 Unable to run the original EPKL implementation from https://github.com/DreymaR/BigBagKbdTrixPKL on my work computer (flagged as potential virus and quarantined immediately) so used the AHK implementation below instead with several modifications.
 - AHK implementation: https://github.com/stevep99/keyboard-tweaks/blob/master/ExtendLayer
 - Karabiner-elements implementation: https://github.com/ProfXwing/extend-karabiner

+Current implementation:
+- ahk_extend.ahk for Windows (extend layer, to be uploaded later, follows dreymar's extend).
+- karabiner_extend.json (extend layer, some changes with the mod keys for mac).
+- keychron_k3_pro.json (extend layer with mac mods + default fn layer with numpad keys for Keychron K3 Pro with QMK/VIA).

+To also add visuals.

 ## 42-key layout
 Layouts for reference: